How We Learn

 Our daily programme acknowledges that each child is unique.
 Learning experiences are planned and differentiated to meet the needs and interests of individual students.
 Through purposeful play, both child-initiated and teacher guided, children are encouraged to be natural inquirers.
 In all activities, the following elements are present:

-- Playing and exploring - children investigate and experience things, and have a go
+- Playing and exploring - children investigate and explore the world around them

 - Active learning